open-autonomy/escort/README.md

 Because escort zones are safety-critical, the protocol defines explicit behavior for failures:

 - **Connection loss**: Triggers immediate reconnection attempts and automatic safety expansion of the escort zone.
-- **Delayed updates**: Zone length expands in proportion to the escort’s speed and elapsed time since last update.
+- **Delayed updates**: Avoidance Zone expands in proportion to the escort’s speed and elapsed time since last update.
 - **Recovery**: Normal zone dimensions are restored as soon as updates resume.

 ---